olafwrieden/batch-transcription-python-azure-databricks/README.md

 ### Not seeing the transcription saved in your container?
 __Note:__ If you want the transcription saved into the `transcription` container, please ensure you specify the `"destinationContainerUrl": "<SAS URI to transcriptions container>"` in the `properties = {}` object inside the `transcribe()` function.

+## Looking for an event-driven architecture?
+I am currently working on [Event-Driven Batch Transcription](https://github.com/olafwrieden/event-driven-batch-transcription), which is focused on autonomous, event-based transcriptions when new audio files are added to a Blob storage container.

 ## Resources

 - [Azure Batch Transcription using Python](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/samples/batch/python)